What Is A Catastrophic Injury?

 - Loss of a limb

-A vocational rehabilitation expert can identify and determine the employability and earning capacity of a victim of catastrophic injury if there is anticipated a defense to the lawsuit that the plaintiff may still be able to engage in some form of employment notwithstanding the injuries that were sustained.
+A vocational rehabilitation expert can identify and determine the employability and earning capacity of a victim of a catastrophic injury if there is an anticipated defense to the lawsuit that the plaintiff may still be able to engage in some form of employment notwithstanding the injuries that were suffered.

-It is common for cases involving catastrophic injury to require tens of thousands of dollars to prosecute up to and including the trial in such a lawsuit.
-The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. are prepared to spend all necessary monies and retain all needed experts in order to successfully prosecute a catastrophic injury case.
+It is common for cases involving a catastrophic injury to require tens of thousands of dollars to prosecute up to and including the trial in such a lawsuit.
+The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C., is prepared to spend all necessary monies and retain all needed experts in order to successfully prosecute a catastrophic injury case.

-The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. have developed a high level of expertise over the years as a result of handling many catastrophic injury cases.
+The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C., has developed a high level of expertise over the years as a result of handling many catastrophic injury cases.
 As a result thereof, our office is thoroughly familiar with the complex nature and financial commitment and sensitivity involved in these types of cases in addition to the high level of communication required with the victims and their families.
 Our office will walk you through the litigation process from day one right up to and including the trial in the lawsuit if the responsible parties and their insurance carriers are unwilling to fully compensate you and your family.
 Call 212-689-5000 or contact us online to get started.